joemoose/psiops/docs/character.md

 ## Tactical Supplies

 Tactical supplies are an abstract collection of small, mission-related, standard-issue military gear such as rope, flashlights, multitools, and ammunition.
-You generally start each mission with two units of tactical supplies.
+You generally start each mission with three units of tactical supplies.
 Spent supplies are restocked between missions back at base.

 Supplies mean you don’t have to decide beforehand all the sundry gear your character needs to pack before embarking on their mission.
 Whenever you need a specific piece of gear during a mission, you declare what you need, and the GM determines if the item can be classified as a standard tactical supply.
-If the GM approves, remove one *tactical supply* from your inventory, and you now have that item.
+If the GM approves, mark off one usage of *tactical supply* from your inventory, and you now have that item.

 Examples of gear classified as standard Tactical Supplies: